SamuelAndresPascal/cosmoloj-py/multienv/docs/about.md

 # About

-This is the documentation of the Simple Unit Python Reference Implementation provided by Cosmoloj.com.
+This is the documentation of the Multienv tool provided by Cosmoloj.com.